rajakolluru/cheniledocs.github.io/pages/chenile/001-intro.md

 Chenile also provides extension points for subapps and services to extend the functionality.
 These extension points allow region specific services (for example) to leverage common services.

-## Object Model
-All shared entities in Chenile will comply to a standard domain model.
-This can unify the language that is used to depict entities such as Order, Item, Offer etc. The object model is published from Aurora SDKs which allow the applications to communicate seamlessly to backend resource tiers such as OMS, IQS etc.

 ## Event Model
 Chenile also envisages a common published event model to advertise changes to key Walmart entities.